Efficiency of black hole formation via collisions in stellar systems: An analysis of data from simulations and observations

-\abstract {This paper explores the theoretical relation between star clusters and black holes within, focusing on the potential role of Nuclear Star Clusters (\textsc{NSCs}), Globular Clusters (\textsc{GCs}), and Ultra Compact Dwarf Galaxies (\textsc{UCDs}) as environments that lead to black hole formation through stellar collisions.} {The study aims to identify optimal conditions for stellar collisions in different stellar systems leading to the formation of very massive stars that subsequently collapse into black holes.
-Data from numerical simulations and observations of diverse stellar systems are analyzed, encompassing various initial conditions, initial mass functions, and stellar evolution scenarios.} {We compute a critical mass, determined by the interplay of collision time, system age, and initial properties of the star cluster.
-The efficiency of black hole formation ($\epsilon_{\mathrm{BH}}$) is defined as the ratio of initial stellar mass divided by critical mass.} {The study finds out that stellar systems with a ratio of initial stellar mass over critical mass above 1 exhibit high efficiencies of black hole formation, ranging from $30-100\%$.
-While there is some scatter, potentially attributed to complex system histories and the presence of gas, the results highlight the potential for achieving high efficiencies through a purely collisional channel in black hole formation.} {In conclusion, this theoretical exploration elucidates the connection between star clusters and black hole formation.
-The study underscores the significance of \textsc{UCDs}, \textsc{GCs}, and \textsc{NSCs} as environments conducive to stellar collisions leading to black hole formation.
-The defined black hole formation efficiency ($\epsilon_{\mathrm{BH}}$) is shown to be influenced by the ratio of initial stellar mass to critical mass.}
+\abstract {This paper explores the theoretical relation between star clusters and black holes within them, focusing on the potential role of nuclear star clusters (\textsc{NSCs}), globular clusters (\textsc{GCs}), and ultra-compact dwarf galaxies (\textsc{UCDs}) as environments that allow for black hole formation via stellar collisions.} {This study aims to identify the optimal conditions for stellar collisions across a range of stellar systems, leading to the formation of very massive stars that subsequently collapse into black holes.
+We analyze data from numerical simulations and observations of diverse stellar systems, encompassing various initial conditions, initial mass functions, and evolution scenarios.} {We computed a critical mass, determined by the interplay of the collision time, system age, and initial properties of the star cluster.
+The efficiency of black hole formation ($\epsilon_{\mathrm{BH}}$) is defined as the ratio of initial stellar mass divided by the critical mass.} {We find that stellar systems with a ratio of initial stellar mass over critical mass above 1 exhibit a high efficiency in terms of of black hole formation, ranging from $30-100\%$.
+While there is some scatter, potentially attributed to complex system histories and the presence of gas, the results highlight the potential for achieving high efficiencies via a purely collisional channel in black hole formation.} {In conclusion, this theoretical exploration elucidates the connection between star clusters and black hole formation.
+The study underscores the significance of \textsc{UCDs}, \textsc{GCs}, and \textsc{NSCs} as environments conducive to the black hole formation scenario via stellar collisions.
+The defined black hole formation efficiency ($\epsilon_{\mathrm{BH}}$) is shown to be influenced by the ratio of the initial stellar mass to the critical mass.}

 \keywords{Methods: numerical, Galaxies: nuclei, Galaxies/quasars: supermassive black holes, Galaxies: star clusters: general}